 What were the races to watch in the 2022 Senate elections?

-Nevada – toss up, swung Democrat: Adam Laxalt (R) lost the 2018 governor’s race by four points.
-He challenged incumbent Catherine Cortez Masto (D), whom he succeeded as attorney general in 2015.
+Nevada – leaned Democrat: Adam Laxalt (R) lost the 2018 governor’s race by four points.
+He challenged incumbent Sen. Catherine Cortez Masto (D), whom he succeeded as attorney general in 2015.
 Masto was re-elected this year.

-Wisconsin – toss up, swung Republican: Ron Johnson (R) sought a third term in a state decided by less than a point in the last two presidential elections.
+Wisconsin – leaned Republican: Sen. Ron Johnson (R) sought a third term in a state decided by less than a point in the last two presidential elections.
 By 3.6 points, Johnson defeated Mandela Barnes (D).

-Arizona – toss up, swung Democrat: Retired astronaut Mark Kelly (D) sought re-election after winning a 2020 special election to fill the rest of the late John McCain’s term.
+Arizona – swung Democrat: Retired astronaut Sen. Mark Kelly (D) sought re-election after winning a 2020 special election to fill the rest of the late Sen. John McCain’s term.
 Kelly was re-elected this year.

-Pennsylvania – toss up, swung Democrat: A tight race was held between Lt.
+Pennsylvania – swung Democrat: A tight race was held between Lt.
 Gov. John Fetterman (D) and Mehmet Oz (R).
 By a razor thin margin, the state swung blue.

 North Carolina – leaned Republican: Rep. Ted Budd, a Trump-endorsed Republican, faced Cheri Beasley (D) to replace retired Sen. Richard Burr.
 Though the race was tight, Budd won.